joedolson/my-calendar/src/readme.txt

 * Accessibility: Omit aria-label if link text is already unique.
 * PHP 8.1 Compatibility fixes.
 * Remove a couple very long deprecated functions.
+* Prep for removal of core CSS editing.
+* New default stylesheet.
+* REST API support for outputting events.
+* Prep work for new templating framework.

 = 3.3.24.1 =